-Labor party MK Stav Shaffir has responded to Magal’s tweet without irony.
-“I am reading this moronic (‘debili’) text”, she posted on both her Facebook and Twitter pages, “written by someone who was here for a short (and sad) moment, a member of the Knesset in Israel, and I think ‘how this man educates his children?’”
+Labor party MK Stav Shaffir responded to Magal’s tweet without irony.
+“I am reading this moronic (‘debili’) text,” she posted on both her Facebook and Twitter pages, “written by someone who was here for a short (and sad) moment, a member of the Knesset in Israel, and I think ‘how does this man educate his children?’”
 Shaffir was not the only one who used the expression ‘Debil’ to mock Magal.
 Activist Facebook page ‘Disabled, not a half-person’ shared Magal’s tweet with the remark: “just [saying] a moron [‘Debil’] is allowed.
-You are”.
+You are.”

-Through the lens of the condemnation model, we can understand the major historical difference between ‘Autist’ and the expressions that have been used both to reject the language suggestion as well to support it.
+Through the lens of the condemnation model, we can understand the major historical difference between ‘Autist’ and the expressions that were used both to reject the language suggestion and to support it.
 While ‘Autist’ was well recognized as a controversial insult in 2019, ‘Debil’ has long been a legitimate metaphor for a stupid person.
-Like ‘Autist’, ‘Debil’ too went through a PC stage – it used to be a legitimate clinical term, became a metaphorical insult, has been condemned as offensive toward the intellectually disabled, and years later came back to use as a legitimate insult.
-The major difference is that ‘Autist’ did not come back to use as an accepted insult.
+Like ‘Autist,’ ‘Debil’ too went through a PC stage – it used to be a legitimate clinical term, became a metaphorical insult, was condemned as offensive toward the intellectually disabled, and years later came back to be used as a legitimate insult.
+The major difference is that ‘Autist’ did not come back to be used as an accepted insult.

-Magal used the label ‘PC’ also in his radio show during a debate about ‘Amsalem’s controversy’ with co-host Anat Davidov (103fm, 5 February 2019).
-Davidov condemned the use of ‘Autist’ as an insult, while Magal accused her of waving the ‘flag of politically correct’.
-“No, I don’t wave flags of politically correct”, she responded impatiently, “it really doesn’t interest me. [...]
+Magal used the label ‘PC’ also on his radio show during a debate about ‘Amsalem’s controversy’ with co-host Anat Davidov (103fm, 5 February 2019).
+Davidov condemned the use of ‘Autist’ as an insult, while Magal accused her of waving the ‘flag of political correctness.’
+“No, I don’t wave flags of political correctness,” she responded impatiently, “it really doesn’t interest me. [...]
 It’s not true today, we don’t use such expressions today, and we don’t insult people, neither blind nor deaf nor disabled” (03:42 -03:53).

-It can be observed that the use of ‘politically correct’ as a derogatory term constitutes a stigma attributed to certain people and positions them as unworthy.
-In the context of Magal’s critique, the stigma of being PC mainly means that one is conformist.
-To deal with the stigma, Davidov denied the label by creating an aesthetic distinction between two phrases with similar meanings – ‘being politically correct’ and ‘avoiding expressions that we do not use today’.
-This tactic can be looked as part of a set of ‘stigma management’ struggles, in Erving Goffman’s (1963) words, applied by speakers who got labeled as ‘PC’.
-Instead of taking pride in being PC and thus contribute to its normalization, usually speakers reject the label by offering different and less stigmatized wording.
+It can be seen that the use of ‘politically correct’ as a derogatory term constitutes a stigma attributed to certain people, which positions them as unworthy.
+In the context of Magal’s critique, the stigma of being PC mainly means that one is a conformist.
+To deal with the stigma, Davidov denied the label by creating an aesthetic distinction between two phrases with similar meanings – ‘being politically correct’ and ‘avoiding expressions that we do not use today.’
+This tactic can be viewed as part of a set of ‘stigma management’ struggles, in Erving Goffman’s (1963) words, applied by speakers who were labeled ‘PC.’
+Instead of taking pride in being PC and thus contribute to its normalization, people usually reject the label by offering a different and less stigmatized wording.

-Nonetheless, it is evident that while the label ‘PC’ was indeed used as an attempt to damage the language suggestion of not using ‘Autist’ as an insult, speakers who got labelled as ‘PC’ (or perceived themselves as such) had a variety of tools to deal with the label.
-Irony, mockery, favorable comparisons, rephrasing ‘PC’ to less stigmatized descriptions – are all tactics that were implemented to resist the negative influence of the ‘PC’ label.
+Nonetheless, it is evident that while the label ‘PC’ was indeed used as an attempt to hinder the language suggestion of not using ‘Autist’ as an insult, people who were labelled ‘PC’ (or perceived themselves as such) had a variety of tools to deal with the label.
+Irony, mockery, favorable comparisons, rephrasing ‘PC’ into less stigmatized descriptions – are all tactics that were implemented to resist the negative influence of the ‘PC’ label.

 Taboo (2019-onwards)

-After the chain of scandals and the ongoing discussions around the uses of ‘Autist’, a sense of exhaustion prevailed in mainstream media regarding this subject.
+After the chain of scandals and ongoing discussions surrounding the uses of ‘Autist,’ a sense of exhaustion of this subject prevailed in mainstream media.
 And yet, a clear win for PC can be announced.
-The use of ‘Autist’ as an insult has vanished from the representations of Israeli culture in the years that followed 2019.
+The use of ‘Autist’ as an insult has vanished from representations of Israeli culture following 2019.